-3. The reason, barbells and dumbbells have some superiority to machines for building mass is: the central nervous system builds stronger neural processing bridges to stabilize free weight movements.
+3. The reason barbells and dumbbells have some superiority to machines for building mass is: the central nervous system builds stronger neural processing bridges to stabilize and coordinate against free weight movements.

-4. Good lifting form in exercises like pressing, cleans, side laterals or upright movements, and controlled over a full range of motion.
+4. Good lifting form in exercises like pressing, cleans, side laterals or upright movements, and controlled over a full range of motion is Paramount.
 Avoid the use of momentum eg., heaving, swinging or swaying your lower back.

 5. If the weight is too heavy to press cleanly for 5 to 8 repetitions, (This is a warning) reduce resistance to stay in the target rep range.

-If you’re a beginner, or in the early phase of increasing shoulder mass and strength, every shoulder workout needs to start with a decent warm-up!
+If you’re a beginner, or in the early phases of increasing shoulder mass and strength, every shoulder workout needs to start with a decent warm-up!

 These can be; shoulder rotations such as: 10 or 15 full rotations (each arm), forward and in reverse.

 15 or 20 reps of floor or bench-press push-ups.